forAliceFun/AlicePi/README.md

 # AlicePi
-A lovely smart IoT Platform based on the Raspberry Pi
+A lovely and smart IoT Platform based on the Raspberry Pi